rafaelrgaidzinski/prova01-unit-test-RafaelGaidzinski/README.md

 3. Run `npm run test` to execute the entire test suite
 4. Run `npm run coverage` to execute the entire test suite with coverage

-All execution artifacts can be found in `./coverage`, if you want to remove these files run `npm run clean`.
+All execution artifacts can be found in `./coverage`, if you want to remove these files run `npm run clean`

 ## Project Structure
 </br>